Johnnie Carson

-Johnnie Carson (born April 7, 1943) is a diplomat from the United States who has served as United States Ambassador to several African nations.
+Johnnie Carson (born April 7, 1943) is an American diplomat who has served as United States Ambassador to several African nations.
 In 2009 he was nominated to become U.S. Assistant Secretary of State for African Affairs by President Barack Obama.
 He resigned in 2013 after four years in the role and following the resignation of Secretary of State Hillary Clinton.
-He is currently a Senior Advisor at Albright Stonebridge Group and the United States Institute of Peace.
+He is currently a Senior Advisor at Albright Stonebridge Group.

 Background

 Carson was born April 7, 1943, in Chicago, Ill.
 Carson is married, has three children, and resides in Reston, Virginia.
 He graduated from Drake University with a B.A. in History and Political Science in 1965 and later obtained a Master of Arts in International Relations from the School of Oriental and African Studies, University of London in 1975.
-Before joining the Foreign Service, Carson was a Peace Corps volunteer in Tanzania from 1965-1968.
+Before joining the Foreign Service, Carson was a Peace Corps volunteer in Tanzania from 1965 to 1968.

 Foreign service career

 Carson joined the United States National Intelligence Council as National Intelligence Officer for Africa in September 2006 after a 37-year career in Foreign Service.
 Prior to this appointment, Carson served as the Senior Vice President of the National Defense University in Washington D.C.
 (2003–2006).
 Carson's Foreign Service career includes ambassadorships to Kenya (1999–2003), Zimbabwe (1995–1997), and Uganda (1991–1994); and Principal Deputy Assistant Secretary for the Bureau of African Affairs (1997–1999).

 Earlier in his career he had assignments in Portugal (1982–1986), Botswana (1986–1990), Mozambique (1975–1978), and Nigeria (1969–1971).
 He has also served as desk officer in the Africa section at State's Bureau of Intelligence and Research (1971–1974); Staff Officer for the Secretary of State (1978–1979), and Staff Director for the Africa Subcommittee of the US House of Representatives (1979–1982).

 Carson is the recipient of several Superior Honor Awards from the Department of State and a Meritorious Service Award from Secretary of State Madeleine Albright.
 The Centers for Disease Control presented Ambassador Carson its highest award, "Champion of Prevention Award", for his leadership in directing the US Government's HIV/AIDS prevention efforts in Kenya.
 Upon his departure from the assistant secretaryship, Carson was given accolades from the ambassadors of the ECOWAS countries, who together praised him for extraordinary efforts to bind the United States together with their countries.